 Charlie Simineo is the Pooled Trust Administrator for WGC and has held that position since 2012.
 He has a Bachelor’s degree in Gerontology and an Executive Master’s Degree in Business Administration.
 Mr. Simineo has extensive experience in health care and human services administration having previously worked as a Regional Long Term Care Ombudsman, the Director of Wyoming Department of Healthcare Licensing, Regional Administrator for Nebraska’s Health and Human Services, Regional Director of the Alzheimer’s Association and the Executive Director of Wyoming Seniors Citizens, Inc. In addition he has provided numerous workshops in both Wyoming and Nebraska on aging issues, Alzheimer’s disease, Medicare, Medicaid and health facility licensure issues.
 In his spare time, Mr. Simineo enjoys reading and playing the piano.

 Jessi Westling has served as the Lead Substance Abuse and Mental Health Ombudsman since 2013.
 She has a Bachelor’s Degree in Sociology and a Master of Science in Public Health, Social and Behavioral Health Sciences.
-For nearly 15 years, she has worked in the field of behavioral health at the community, state, and federal level.
+For 15 years, she has worked in the field of behavioral health at the community, state, and federal level.
 Before coming to work for Wyoming Guardianship Corporation, Ms. Westling was the Director of Operations for a private behavioral health research firm where she was the project manager for a National Institutes of Health grant and a federal contract with the Substance Abuse and Mental Health Services Administration’s Center for Substance Abuse Prevention.
 In her spare time, she enjoys outdoor activities with her family be it camping and riding bikes in the summer or skiing and sledding in the winter.

 Valerie Thomas joined the Substance Abuse and Mental Health Ombudsman Program in 2014.
 She draws extensively from over 30 years’ experience working with federal, State, county and tribal government in conjunction with the legal community regarding substance abuse, juvenile and criminal justice, health care and poverty programs.
-Ms. Thomas is a licensed attorney who also holds certificates in human services and public administration as well as a Bachelor of Science in Urban Studies.
+Ms. Thomas is a retired attorney who also holds certificates in human services and public administration as well as a Bachelor of Science in Urban Studies.

 Nicole Neider joined WGC as a guardian in 2016 with a bachelor’s degree in human services management from the University of Phoenix.
 She began her career in social services at the Wyoming Department of Corrections and the Wyoming Department of Family Services.
 Ms. Neider has experience in protective services and investigations.
 She resides in Cheyenne with her husband and two children, she enjoys fostering dogs for Black Dog Animal Rescue.